Forum Discussion

 TIP: Create a "Pick One" Question with Multiple Correct Answers

-A "pick one" question allows only ONE correct answer.
+A "pick one" question allows only one correct answer.
 Well, that's the point of "pick one."

 The attached Storyline file shows how to set up a "pick one" question that does allow more than one correct answer.
+You can see it in action here.

-The trick is having the on-slide selections control the actual "pick one" buttons, which are off the slide.
+The trick is having on-slide selections control the actual "pick one" buttons, which are off the slide.

 This is just one example of how useful off-slide items can be!